WELLSVILLE - Joseph M. "Joe" Scarabino, 58, of Wellsville, died Thursday, May 8, 2014, at East Liverpool City Hospital.

 Burial will be in St. Elizabeth Cemetery.

-Visitation was held Sunday in the gymnasium at Wellsville High School, where a ceremony was held by the Fraternal Order of Police.
+Friends may call from 2-8 p.m.
+Sunday in the gymnasium at Wellsville High School, 1 Bengal Blvd, Wellsville, OH 43968, where a ceremony will be held by the Fraternal Order of Police at 7 p.m.

 Roberts Funeral Home, 631 Main St. in Wellsville, is entrusted with the arrangements.

 You may view this obituary and send condolences online at www.robertsfuneralhomewellsville.com